EricFrancis12/evoclick/README.md

-# Evoclick is a fully-functional click tracker made for media buyers
+# Evoclick will be a fully-functional click tracker made for media buyers

 ## Inspired by popular options such as [Voluum](https://voluum.com) and [Bemob](https://bemob.com)